 So, what was the crown?
 Well, most people would agree that this is the most curious of all of the pre-decimal coins.
 It had a face value of 60 pence in ‘old’ money or one-quarter of a pound.

-The first crown came about in 1707.
+The British crown came about in 1707.
+The British Crown replaced the English Crown which was first introduced in 1526 under the monetary reform of 1526 under King Henry VIII.
 This was during the time of the Union of Scotland and England, and so the crown was a replacement for the Scottish Dollar.
 It was also at this time that the pre-decimal penny was introduced.